YouTube’s ongoing battle against ad blockers: YouTube starts restricting ad blocker users

 700M+

-On July 27, 2023, a Reddit user first encountered a previously unseen popup on YouTube.
+On June 27, 2023, a Reddit user encountered a previously unseen popup on YouTube.

 Popup-on-YouTube

-YouTube’s bold attempts have created mixed results.
-The AdBlock Wall appears to still be in effect for mobile web environments, where adblocking capabilities are limited.
-However, popular ad blockers like AdGuard and uBlock Origin have already neutralized the Adblock Wall in desktop environments - and it took them less than a week.
-With just two lines of added filter (shared below), the seemingly complex blockade was easily bypassed.
+So how effective is YouTube’s adblock wall?
+It’s notoriously easy for adblockers to bypass adblock walls - and it appears that YouTube’s adblock wall is no exception.
+The wall seems to still be in effect for mobile web environments, where adblocking capabilities are limited.
+However, popular ad blockers like AdGuard and uBlock Origin have already neutralized the adblock wall in desktop environments.
+To add insult to injury, it took less than a week.
+With just two lines of added filter (shared below), the block was easily bypassed.

 youtubekids.com,youtube-nocookie.com,youtube.com#%#//scriptlet('json-prune', 'playerResponse.adPlacementsplayerResponse.playerAds adPlacements playerAds', 'playerConfig.streamSelectionConfig.maxBitrate')